Bringing comfort and happiness to the needy

-With a heart for the less fortunate, 15-year-old Hartsville resident Alivia Grace Herrington is blessing the area homeless this Christmas with warm socks, personal care items, and a friendly smile.
+With a heart for the less fortunate, 15-year-old Macon County resident Alivia Grace Herrington is blessing the area homeless this Christmas with warm socks, personal care items, and a friendly smile.

 And through a special project, Herrington wants to bring comfort and happiness to those in need.

-“I really like helping people,” said Herrington.
+“I really like helping people,” said Herrington, who has a Hartsville address.
 “I like to make people smile.
 I really like making their day.”

 Herrington — a country girl, singer, songwriter, dancer, ventriloquist, and a homeschooled high-school student — is spear-heading a family project called Socks for the Homeless.